Chronic Obstructive Pulmonary Disease (COPD)

 • Measure BMI

-Consider serum alpha-1 antitrypsin, sputum cultures, DLCODiffusion lung capacity for carbon monoxide, CT thorax on a case-by-case basis
+Consider serum alpha-1 antitrypsin, sputum cultures, DLCODiffusion lung capacity for carbon monoxide, and CT thorax on a case-by-case basis

 NICE provided this table to help differentiate between COPD and asthma based on clinical features: